kuanb/kuanb.github.io/_posts/2018-02-22-street-widths.md

 ![streets_highlighted](https://raw.githubusercontent.com/kuanb/kuanb.github.io/master/images/_posts/street_widths/streets_highlighted.png)

 As you can see in the resulting image, most of San Francisco is likely to be upzoned at the wide street height, due to the size of its roads.
 This is an observation that was echoed in the [SF Planning Department’s memo](http://commissions.sfplanning.org/cpcpackets/SB%20827.pdf) from last week.

+# A note on the addition of spatial indexing

+Thanks to Twitter user [@sidkap_](https://twitter.com/sidkap_/status/967086412028891136) for reminding me to use spatial indexing to speed up the intersection checks.
+Originally the Dogpatch operation shown above took about 35 minutes to complete.
+With the implementation of spatial indexing, the runtime was improved, to under 15 minutes.